Special Use Permit - Forestry

 Follow the special use permit procedures and policy:

-- Special Use Permit / Licence of Occupation Letter (PDF)
+- Special Use Permit / Licence of Occupation Letter (PDF 58KB)

-To start your Special Use Permit application or to learn more, please contact your local Natural Resource District office and fill out the following in-take for as the first step in gathering all the required information.
+To start your Special Use Permit application or to learn more, please contact your local Natural Resource District office and fill out the following application form as the first step in gathering all the required information.